syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 ## Embedding fonts and working with Unicode text

-To embed a font or display Unicode text in the document, the ‘unicode’ Boolean parameter of the PdfTrueTypeFont constructor has to be set to true.
+To embed a font or display Unicode text in the document, the ‘Unicode’ Boolean parameter of the PdfTrueTypeFont constructor has to be set to true.
 The following code illustrates the same.

 N> To render a Unicode text in the PDF document the chosen font should have the Unicode rendering capability.